Blog / November 24th, 2020

 Quick win 5 – Module 4 Part 2 (e) Read the ‘Policies’ section of the Girlguiding website and understand your responsibility to uphold the policies of Girlguiding.

 Quick win 6 – As a member of Girlguiding, we are part of a worldwide organisation?
 Watch this video and find out where you fit in.

 Read these pages and make a few notes to discuss with your mentor at your next meeting.
 Module 4 Part 2 (a) Read ‘What makes guiding special’ and ‘the structure of Girlguiding’ on the Girlguiding website.

 It’s important to be as inclusive as possible in everything we do and attendees discussed ideas on how they are currently adapting to needs.
 There are many useful documents on Girlguiding’s website to help with adapting activities for running sessions online or in a socially distant way, why not have a look to help you with your planning to make sure you’re offering variety to the girls in your unit.

 This video, ‘Going beyond scavenger hunts’, is brilliant for virtual guiding ideas – save the link to access the recording from the June 2020 webinar and download some useful documents with activity ideas from fellow volunteers.

-Anglia Region have also produced a range of resources for Adventures at Home in the resources section of their website, these include;
+Anglia Region have also produced a range of resources for Adventures at Home in the member support resources section of their website, these include;